vladbulhac/GoogleCloudGEmailDispatcher/README.md

 # Google Cloud GEmail Dispatcher

-### Sends emails using the Gmail API and Google Cloud Functions.
+## Sends emails using the Gmail API and Google Cloud Functions.

-### A .NET Core 3.1 equivalent of the OAuth authorization process from https://github.com/GoogleCloudPlatform/cloud-functions-gmail-nodejs
+- A .NET Core 3.1 equivalent of the OAuth authorization process from https://github.com/GoogleCloudPlatform/cloud-functions-gmail-nodejs
+- Check https://codelabs.developers.google.com/codelabs/intelligent-gmail-processing#3 for instructions to create an OAuth client to authorize access to Gmail

 _The Cloud Functions use HTTP trigger and unauthenticated invocations_

-#### Test the cloud functions
+- Test the cloud functions

 1. From the Google Cloud Functions dashboard, click on the OAuthInit function
 2. Go to TRIGGER tab and click on the Trigger URL